Mitcheljager/apexdata/README.md

 #### Aquiring an API Key

-To aquire an API key please login or create an account.
+To aquire an API key please login or create an account on [ApexData.gg](https://www.apexdata.gg/).
 You will find your API key on your account page.
 This key is associated with your account and is required for all of your requests.
 To get multiple API keys you will need to create multiple accounts.

 #### How to retrieve data